Multicast Scheduling over Multiple Channels: A Distribution-Embedding Deep Reinforcement Learning Method: Distribution-Embedding Multi-Agent Proximal Policy Optimization

+The DE module employs the distributions generated by $M$ modified PPOs, i.e., $\{\pi_{m,\bm{\theta}_m}(\cdot|\bm{s}_m(t))\}_{m=1}^M$, to determine the action $\bm{a}(t)$ through the following steps: We first carry out the stochastic agent ordering step; then, we perform agent action selection and distribution modification iteratively for $M$ rounds; finally, we proceed with the agent action combination step. \begin{itemize} \item {\bf Stochastic agent ordering:} In this step, we determine the sequence in which each agent selects its action.
+First, we randomly permute vector $[1,2,\cdots,M]^T$ to generate a random permutation $\bm{u}(t)\in\{1,2,\cdots,M\}^{M\times 1}$, i.e.,

 where $\text{Perm}(\bm{x})$ is a function to generate a random permutation of vector $\bm{x}$.
-The elements of $\bm{u}(t)$ determine the order in which each agent takes action.
+Then, the elements of $\bm{u}(t)$ determine the order in which each agent takes action.
 Specifically, we denote the $m$\ts{th} element of $\bm{u}(t)$ as $u_m(t)$.
-Then, the $m$\ts{th} agent action selection determines the agent action of the $u_m(t)$\ts{th} agent.
+Then, the $u_m(t)$\ts{th} agent is the $m$\ts{th} one to determine its action.